swyxio/swyxdotio/content/writing/nontechnical/react-outside.md

 ## Learning Algebraic Effects from Koka

-The second talk is [Daan Leijen's Asynchrony with Algebraic Effects](https://www.youtube.com/watch?v=hrBq8R_kxI0&app=desktop).
-This is the talk that made AE accessible to me
+The second talk is [Daan Leijen's Asynchrony with Algebraic Effects](https://www.youtube.com/watch?v=hrBq8R_kxI0&app=desktop) in Koka.
+This is the talk that made them accessible to me.
 Because I like [two word](https://www.swyx.io/writing/two-words) summaries, I mostly go with "resumable exceptions".

 However this glosses over an important design goal, which is able to write components without worrying about what is in their children or around them.
 Sophie calls this [facilitating local reasoning](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns.html), which you again see if you look at [DataLoader](https://github.com/graphql/dataloader) from the GraphQL world.

 All good.
 But wait, didn't Raymond Hettinger also say about Async: